aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 cdk.Tag.add(node, 'Environment', 'Dev');
 ```

-The listeners property can be left blank and added later with the `node.addListeners()` method.
+The `listeners` property can be left blank and added later with the `node.addListener()` method.
 The `healthcheck` and `timeout` properties are optional but if specifying a listener, the `port` must be added.

 ## Adding a Route